 A New Hub and Spoke Model

 These two forces are leading to a new hub and spoke model for healthcare systems.
-In this new business model, ambulatory healthcare and outpatient clinics are more important than ever before as they become the primary delivery vehicle for care.
+In this new business model, ambulatory care and outpatient clinics are more important than ever before as they become the primary delivery vehicle for care.
 Hospitals still deliver complex care as needed, but the goal is to reduce the need for these services through better prevention and follow-up care delivered in an outpatient setting.